I. Policy Statement

 B. Policy Format

 To ensure consistency, a standard policy template has been created.
 Use of the standard policy template facilitates the adoption of clear, concise policies and procedures throughout the University.
 The format will identify the Responsible Office, Policy Owner, Next review date, Approval authority, the office responsible for ensuring policy compliance, etc. All policies should conform to the University or Divisional Policy Template and all sections must be included.
 If a section does not contain any information or is not applicable, the drafter should put “N/A” under the section heading.
-Policy numbers will be assigned by the Policy Review Committee.
+Policy numbers will be assigned by the Office of the General Counsel.
 Please refer to the Associated Forms section of this Policy for the official Policy Template.
 Responsible Offices are also encouraged to use the Policy Guidelines which can be found in the Associated Forms section.

 C. Policy Dissemination

 University and Divisional Policies are posted on the University’s website by the Office of the General Counsel.
 Any electronic republication of, or reference to, a University or Divisional Policy by any university unit must be by hyperlink to the official UNC Asheville policy web site (http://administration.unca.edu/policies).
 An email to campus will notify University members of new and currently reviewed University and Divisional Policies.
-Standard Operating Procedures will be disseminated on a division-wide level by the Responsible Office.
+SOPs will be disseminated on a division-wide level by the Responsible Office.
+In addition, this policy will be communicated at least once annually to the campus community via email.

 IV.
 Review Period/Policy Amendments

-Every University and Divisional Policy shall be reviewed every three years at a minimum.
+Every University and Divisional Policy shall be reviewed at least once every five (5) years, or more frequently in the discretion of the Responsible Office or Policy Owner.
 The period of review should be identified on the document when the policy is approved and implemented.
 Policy end dates should also be listed, where applicable.
 The Last Amended Date and Next Review Date headings must be included and maintained.
-These dates are an important management tool, as they will be used to by the Office of the General Counsel to notify the Responsible Office when it is time to review the policy.
+These dates are an important management tool, as they will be used by the Responsible Office when it is time to review the policy.
 The Responsible Office is tasked with updating the policy if there is a change in law or regulation.
 When changes are necessary to a University or Divisional Policy, the Responsible Office should forward the amendment to the Office of the General Counsel.
-If upon review, the changes to a University or Divisional Policy are substantive, the Office of the General Counsel will consult with the Policy Review Committee to determine the level of review needed (i.e. campus, division, etc.).
+If upon legal review, the changes to a University or Divisional Policy are found to be substantive, the policy is disseminated in paper, electronic or other appropriate form, to the Policy Review Committee and other appropriate key campus stakeholders (e.g. Faculty Senate, Staff Council, University Planning Council (UPC), Student Government Association (SGA), Senior Staff, etc.) for review.
+Any feedback or changes recommended during the review process are returned to the Responsible Office for consideration.
+Key campus constituencies, the Policy Review Committee and the Responsible Office are encouraged to provide, request or share additional policy draft feedback as the needs arise.
+If the changes are found to be non-substantive or required by law or other regulation, the policy is forwarded to the appropriate approval authority (e.g. Senior Staff Member, Chancellor, BOT or BOG) or the University General Counsel for approval.
 See the Associated Forms section for the Review & Amendment Process graphic.

 V. Policy Review Committee

 The Policy Review Committee is an advisory group that includes representatives of the UNC Asheville campus.
-The group is charged with reviewing University and Divisional Policies to suggest appropriate reviews by internal constituents of the University and to determine the level of approval required.
-At the discretion of the University General Counsel, the Policy Review Committee may also be called upon to review policies that are due for their scheduled review period.
+The group is charged with reviewing University and Divisional Policies to suggest substantive feedback, and internal University constituents whose review may be helpful.
+The Policy Review Committee may also be called upon to review policies that are due for their scheduled review period.

 Senior Staff members will appoint members of the committee.
-Representatives may include, but are not limited to: Academic Affairs, Athletics/University Enterprises, Chancellor’s Office, Faculty, Finance & Campus Operations, Human Resources, Information Technology Services, Student Affairs and University Advancement.
-The University General Counsel will serve as chair, ex officio.
-The Internal Auditor will also serve ex officio.
+Representatives may include, but are not limited to: Academic Affairs, Athletics/University Enterprises, Chancellor’s Office, Faculty, Administration and Finance, Human Resources, Information Technology Services, Student Affairs and University Advancement.
+The University General Counsel and Internal Auditor will serve ex officio.
 Student representation and/or additional advice from campus constituents may be sought on an as-needed basis.